Rakowsky v. Federal Express Corporation

 -

 Unlike a class action, however, a collective action requires individuals to “opt-in” to the collective action.
-Individuals who wish to join this case need to complete a consent form in order to assert their claims under federal law.
+Individuals who wish to join this case under federal law were required to complete a consent form in order to assert their claims under federal law.
+The period to join the case under federal law has passed.

 -